-A couple of years ago I started a small business for my storytelling and speaking events.
-It seemed to be the smart thing to do.
+A couple of years ago I started a small business for my storytelling and mental health speaking events.
+At the time, it seemed the smart thing to do.
 That way, I could claim a portion of my taxes, electricity and telephone expenses.
-And I could recover my HSTat year’s end.
-I was certain that I would be rolling in money in a matter of a few years.
-Bahahahahahahahahaha!
+On top of that, I could recover my HST at year’s end.
+I was confident that I would be rolling in money in a matter of a few years.

 As it turned out, the money rolled out instead of in.
 Let’s see, what did I spend money on?
-Beautiful business cards, pens, an expensive LED Projector for my awesome PowerPoint shows, facility rentals, refreshments, advertising, gasoline, printing at Staples, and professional development, to name a few.
+Consulting, classy looking business cards, pens, an expensive LED Projector for my awesome PowerPoint shows, facility rentals, refreshments, advertising, gasoline, printing at Staples, and professional development — to name a few.

 Don’t get me wrong, I did it happily and willingly and I haven’t a single regret.
 So, what am I complaining about?
 Actually, I’m not complaining about anything.
-I’m sorry if I created that impression.
+Please forgive me, if I created that impression.
 I will continue to do what I love, even though I plan to shut down my business at the end of December.

-I have reflected on my situation and I plan to head in a different direction, not motivated by money because I am independently wealthy…just joking.
-Seriously, money has rarely been my motivation for doing anything.
+I have reflected on my situation, and I plan to pursue a different direction, not motivated by money because I am independently wealthy…just joking.
+Seriously, money has rarely or never been my motivation for doing anything.
 I am contented to have the basics of food, shelter and clothing with a little bit left to meet my friends for coffee EVERY morning.

 More about my new direction.
-I plan to share my mental health story, A BROKEN MIND, whenever I have the opportunity.
-Not a cent changes hands.
-I just ask for an opportunity to sell my CD, my book of funny stories, LIFE MATTERS (as in everyday life), and a few note cards and other odds and ends that I have.
+I plan to share my mental health story, A BROKEN MIND, wherever and whenever an opportunity arises.
+A donation for gasoline or an honorarium would be appreciated.
+I simply request an opportunity to sell my CD, my book of funny stories, LIFE MATTERS, and note cards.

-I want to visit support groups, Women’s shelters, healthy living high school classes, service groups, church groups, community groups, adult education, coffee groups, agencies, to name a few.
+I want to speak to as many audiences as possible.
+Those that come to mind are support groups, Women’s shelters, healthy living high school classes, service groups, church groups, community groups, adult education, coffee groups, agencies, to name a few.